clef/generator-es6-npm-module/README.md

 # generator-es6-npm-module

-This generator creates empty npm module with integrated Travis and Coveralls services.
-It uses webpack and supports compilation of .coffee and ES6 javascript.
+This generator creates an npm-compatible module with support for ES6, CoffeeScript, Webpack (building), Mocha (testing), Chai (assertion), Karma (test running), and TravisCI (continuous integration).

+Out of the box, you'll get green tests with coverage and helpful NPM scripts for versioning and publishing.

 ## Getting Started